 The Last .2 Miles of the Race: Sentimental Items

-After I returned to Chicago, it was time for my client to finish the final part of the race on her own.
+After I returned to Chicago, it was time for my client to finish the race on her own.
 This included making decisions around sentimental items collected during each lesson.
 With the help of her husband and children, she manifested the vision of her ideal living environment, accented by family heirlooms and photos displayed with honor.

 I’m happy to report it’s been two months since this family embraced a tidy lifestyle and they’ve been able to maintain it with minimal effort!
 Tidying became a family affair and made room for them to spend their next vacation having fun and enjoying the outdoors!